martindiphoorn/NextNote/4_running_outside_of_docker-compose.md

 In your IDE you probably can set the active Spring profile.

 ## 4.3 Start Angular 6 locally
-In Angular 6 has something called environments and give us the same behaviour as profiles in Spring Boot.
+In Angular 6 we have something called environments and give us the same behaviour as profiles in Spring Boot.
 Let's add an development environment configuration to the angular.json file.

-Angular 6 contains two environments by default:
+Angular contains two environments by default:
 * environment.ts
 * environment.prod.ts

 Environment.ts can be seen as the default development profile.
-When deploying/building with prodcution profile it will overwrite environment with the environmet.prod.ts.
+When deploying/building with production profile it will overwrite environment with the environment.prod.ts.

 So if we want to change our development setting it can be done in environment.ts.